-Anti-lock brake system (if equipped): If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
+Anti-lock brake system

+(if equipped): If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
 Normal braking is still functional unless the brake warning light also is illuminated.

-Airbag readiness: If this light fails to illuminate when the ignition is turned to on, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
-A chime will also sound when a malfunction in the supplemental restraint system has been detected.
+Airbag readiness: If this light fails to illuminate when the ignition is turned to on, continues to flash or remains on, have the system serviced immediately by your authori serviced immediately by your authorized dealer.
+A chime will sound when there is a malfunction in the indicator light.